pelias-deprecated/vagrant/README.md

   * run the Pelias API server, which you can interact with locally via your browser, curl, etc thanks to the magic of port forwarding: [example query](http://localhost:3100/search?input=fontana&lat=41.8902&lon=12.4923)
     * as soon as the geonames data load starts, you'll be able to start querying the index via the API
     * more details on the API can be found here: [Pelias API](https://github.com/pelias/api)
+    * in addition, you can access our [Demo](http://rawgit.com/pelias/demo/vagrant/index.html#loc=7,41.857,13.217) which will let you visualize the data you're loading, run searches, etc.
   * load Geonames data for Italy into Elasticsearch
   * load OSM extracts for Rome and Florence into Elasticsearch
 * `vagrant suspend` or `vagrant halt` will stop the virtual machine without any data loss